ryu-iku/CleanDataProject/README.md

 ### 4. Appropriately labels the data set with descriptive variable names.
   * Replaces abbreviations in column names of `analysis_data` with proper words, such as replacing "t" with "TimeDomain".
-  * And does other neccessary replacement to make descriptive variable (column) names.
+  * And does other necessary replacement to make descriptive variable (column) names.

 ### 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
   * Groups `analysis_data` with the columns of `activity` and `subject`, then makes average of each columns for each group.